Master of Science in Rehabilitation Counseling,

 Program graduates are also prepared to work with the wider environment as consultants, advocates and change agents.
 Besides proficiency in working with clients to modify their behavior to accomplish goals, proficiency is developed to interact with the environment to negotiate and, if needed, modify the environment in the interests of providing high quality services to clients.

 Faculty members seek to promote an open environment for the consideration and discussion of a wide variety of theories and points of view.
 As part of this orientation, information and methodology from a range of disciplines are presented and discussed.
 In promoting understanding of the complexity of human behavior, all the behavioral and social sciences need to be considered.
 In teaching professional counseling skills, many faculty members have training and experience in cognitive and behavioral counseling approaches such as the Boston University approach for assisting clients to choose, get and keep goals of their choice in the community.
-Key tenets emphasized in this approach include active involvement of clients in planning and goal setting, behavioral improvement in the environment of need in the community as a critical client outcome, and a primary focus on improving client competency to assume community-based roles.
+Key tenets in this approach include active involvement of clients in planning and goal setting, behavioral improvement in the environment of need in the community as a critical client outcome, and a primary focus on improving client competency to assume community-based roles.
 The uniqueness of the individual is also emphasized with choice, empowerment and growth identified as core values.
 Services are individualized for the needs and preferences of each client as part of the counseling relationship with a focus on the identification and use of client personal strengths.
 Among the roles individuals are interested in attaining and maintaining are worker, student, independent community resident, and member of a social network.
 Through professional practice, the process of finding or renewing purpose and meaning in life is enhanced as clients gain or regain roles that they prefer and value in the community.
 As part of assisting individuals to attain and maintain valued roles, wellness and recovery approaches are also addressed.

 The faculty encourages applications from individuals from diverse backgrounds interested in studying for this degree.
 We recognize the need for diversity as part of preparing to serve clients in our pluralistic society and welcome applications from a wide variety of personal, social, ethnic, cultural and educational backgrounds.